itsecgary/CTFs/Selected Writeups/Parking/README.md

 </br>

 Running this script will give us the flag!
 Once again, this was a really interesting challenge and I learned how to use a little bit of z3 as a result of this.
-Shoutout to
+Shoutout to [novafacing](https://github.com/novafacing) and [Exaphis](https://github.com/Exaphis) for the support on this challenge.

 ## Flag
 `CTF{2TheBr1m}`